Maryanushka/angular-guard/sanity-admin/sample-content.md

 Add some rich text content about your company, mission, and values.

 ### SEO
-- **Meta Title**: "Blackfox - Transform Your Business with Innovation"
+- **Meta Title**: "Sanity Admin - Transform Your Business with Innovation"
-- **Meta Description**: "Blackfox helps companies innovate and grow with cutting-edge solutions and expert guidance.
+- **Meta Description**: "Sanity Admin helps companies innovate and grow with cutting-edge solutions and expert guidance.
 Get started today!"

 ## Regular Page Document
 Create a new "Page" document for additional content: